-(1) Applications for registration renewal shall be made between the first day of January and the last day of March;

-(2) In the case of a newly acquired dog, the application shall be made within thirty days of either the date of acquisition or the date when the dog reaches six months of age, whichever comes later;

-(3) In the case of a new resident to the city with a licensed or an unlicensed adult dog, the application shall be made within thirty days of establishing residency;

-(4) In the case of a dog licensed by another jurisdiction within Yakima County, the license shall be valid until the last day of December of the year they established residency in the county.
+- (1) Applications for registration license renewal shall be made on or before the date of expiration of current license between the first day of January and the last day of March; - (2) In the case of a newly acquired dog, the application shall be made within thirty days of either the date of acquisition or the date when the dog reaches six months of age, whichever comes later; - (3) In the case of a new resident to the city with a licensed or an unlicensed adult dog, the application shall be made within thirty days of establishing residency; - (4) In the case of a dog licensed by another jurisdiction within Yakima County, the license shall be valid until the last day of December of the year they established residency in the countyCity of Yakima.

-Upon application, certification or submission of proof of immunization and payment of fees by the owner or persons having the custody and control of any adult dog, the department or its designated agent shall issue to the applicant a numbered license identification tag for each dog so registered.
+Upon application, certification or submission of proof of immunization and payment of fees by the owner or persons having the custody and control of any adult dog, the dDepartment or its designated agent shall issue to the applicant a numbered license identification tag for each dog so registered.
 The applicant shall ensure that the tag is securely fastened to a substantial collar or harness to be worn at all times by the dog.
 The absence of the license tag on a dog's collar shall be prima facie evidence that said dog has not been legally licensed.
 (Ord.
+2018-037 § 1 (part), 2018: Ord.
+2018-021 § 1 (part), 2018: Ord.
 2005-69 § 1 (part), 2005).